Break Up Breakdown: 5 Ways I Was AWESOME In My Last Relationship

 I generously forgave her, and invited her over to make dinner together.

-She did, and we’d been together ever since.
+She did, and we’d been inseparable, seeing each other every evening she didn’t have her child, ever since.

 Now that it’s over (again) I feel numb.